Devendhake18/Nexus-Guard---Group-17---Usecase-6/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is developed for the MUFG Hackathon.
-All rights reserved.

-## 🙏 Acknowledgments

-- **MUFG Hackathon** for providing the platform
-- **Open Source Community** for the underlying AI/ML libraries
-- **Research Community** for the state-of-the-art detection models

-## 📞 Support

-For questions and support:
-- Create an issue in this repository
-- Contact the development team
-- Check the documentation in the `docs/` folder

----

 **⚠️ Important Note**: All pre-trained models are stored in Google Drive due to size constraints.
 Please use the provided drive link to access the models before running the application.

 **🔗 Model Access**: [Google Drive Models Folder](https://drive.google.com/drive/folders/1OGZ1Ztdp9VsrVgoe2XqCLQoqTtjPHmuS?usp=sharing)